Ask any parent waiting for a daycare spot and you’ll hear the same thing: Canada doesn’t have enough Early Childhood Educators.

 Program Options

-If you have an ECE diploma, or are an RECE currently working in the field, you may be eligible to bridge into the last two years of the full or part-time Bachelor of Early Learning Program Development program.
+Diploma graduates and practicing ECEs may qualify for advanced standing into later years of the degree after an assessment by the program.
 Bridging applicants must contact the program area to determine eligibility and entrance options, as all applicants are assessed on a case-by-case basis.

 Locations